Ancairon/the-one-theme/README.md

 Now I daily this theme, which means that it is more or less polished in the languages I use.

-Currently Python and YAML have seen some love as I use both on daily basis.

 More to come!